aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/connectors/clean-rooms/README.md

 ## Introduction

+[AWS Clean Rooms](https://docs.aws.amazon.com/clean-rooms/latest/userguide/what-is.html) allows organizations to securely share data with approved collaborators without needing to share the underlying data.
+Examples of this include upstream suppliers, or downstream customers, using Clean Rooms to store and analyze their carbon emission data, then sharing the summary of this emission data with collaborators for use with calculating their scope 3 emissions.
+In terms of SIF, the use of Clean Rooms is as a collaborator (consumer of the shared data).

-This module allows one to create a pipeline that sources its input from AWS Clean Rooms query execution.
+This connector allows one to create a pipeline that retrieves its input (activities) directly from an AWS Clean Rooms collaboration.

 ## Walkthrough

 ### Step 1: Setting up AWS Clean Rooms

-You need to [set up](https://docs.aws.amazon.com/clean-rooms/latest/userguide/setting-up.html) AWS Clean Rooms in the same account where SIF is deployed.
+For this step you need to already be part of an AWS Clean Rooms [collaboration](https://docs.aws.amazon.com/clean-rooms/latest/userguide/create-collaboration.html) as a [member](https://docs.aws.amazon.com/clean-rooms/latest/userguide/create-membership.html) (such as if a supplier/customer has already granted you access to a collaboration), or [set up your own](https://docs.aws.amazon.com/clean-rooms/latest/userguide/setting-up.html) AWS Clean Rooms collaboration which can be used just for this walkthrough.
+Once you have been added as a member to a collaboration you should be provided a `membershipIdentifier` which you will need later.

+### Step 2: Defining the AWS Clean Rooms query

+The Clean Rooms tables are queried via SQL, and that SQL query is what is needed by SIF.
+You can use the [Clean Rooms SQL code editor and/or Analysis builder UI](https://docs.aws.amazon.com/clean-rooms/latest/userguide/query-data.html) to first define and test the query to access the data you are after.
+This query will be specific to the data being shared.

-For this walkthrough example, we assume that you want to query the daily sum amount of emission from a **configured table** named **emission** given a particular time range.
+As an example for the purpose of this walkthrough, let's assume that we need to query the daily total of emissions from a **configured table** named **emission** for a particular time range.

-**Query**
+**Example Query**

 ```sql
 SELECT SUM("amount") "amount", "date" FROM  "emission" WHERE  "date" > '2022-01-01' AND "date" < '2022-01-03'  GROUP BY "date"
 ```

-**Results**
+**Example Results**
 ```csv
 amount,date
 175,2022-01-01